Forgot Login? Sign up

 2. School News

-🌅Primary morning routine
+🌅 Primary morning routine

 Secondary matters

-Last but not least we are engaging with the school to understand whether well-being sessions could be organised at school such as on „stress management” and „cyberbullying”.
+Last but not least we are engaging with the school to understand whether well-being sessions could be organised at school such as on „stress management” and „cyber-bullying”.
 Hopefully, we will update soon on this.

 🎤✨Eurovision song contest

-🔬 Science Symposium
+🔬 Science Symposium 11-14 April 2027

-11-14 April 2027 ESF Science Symposium 2027 – Call for Volunteers
+ESF Science Symposium 2027 – Last Call for Volunteer Judges!

 ESF is honored to host the Science Symposium 2027 in Frankfurt next year from 11–14 April 2027.
 This event brings together the young scientists from all the European Schools, to select the winner, who will represent all the European Schools at the European Union Contest for Young Scientists.
 Please visit the website of the 2026 event for more information: http://esss.wp.eursc.eu/